-The nominal capital of the Company (nominal capital being defined in the law and in these Articles of Incorporation as the sum of the par values of all of the issued and outstanding shares in the Company's capital stock at any time) shall not exceed FORTY-SEVEN MILLION UNITED STATES DOLLARS (US\$47,000,000, divided into (a) four billion five-hundred million (4,500,000,000) shares of common stock of the par value of One United States Cent (US\$0.01) per share (the "Authorized Common Share Capital") and (b) two hundred million (200,000,000) shares of preferred stock of the par value of One United States Cent (US\$0.01) per share, which may be issued in different series (the "Authorized Preferred Share Capital" and, together with the Authorized Common Share Capital, the "Authorized Capital").
+The nominal capital of the Company (nominal capital being defined in the law and in these Articles of Incorporation as the sum of the par values of all of the issued and outstanding shares in the Company's capital stock at any time) shall not exceed FORTY-SEVEN MILLION UNITED STATES DOLLARS (US\$47,000,000, divided into (a) four billion five-hundred million (4,500,000,000) shares of common stock of the par value of One United States Cent (US\$0.01) per share (the "Authorized Common Share Capital") and (b) two hundred million (200,000,000) shares of preferred stock of the par value of One United States Cent (US\$0.01) per share of preferred stock of the par value of Center (US\$0.01) per share, which may be issued in different series (the "Authorized Preferred Share Capital" and, together with the Authorized Common Share Capital, the "Authorized Capital").
 Shares of common stock may be referred to as "common shares" and shares of preferred stock may be referred to as "preferred shares".
-The common shares and the preferred shares, if any, may sometimes be referred to herein as the "shares".
 Holders of common shares and preferred shares may sometimes be referred to as the "stockholders".